 - Look for what you love and use it.

-At the end of the day, it is all about if you love the piece than the value or any investment advantage.
+At the end of the day, it is all about if you love the piece more than the value or any investment advantage.
 Collecting China and Porcelain is not much fun if you don’t like the pieces even if they are valuable.
 Best to cherish and look after pieces you absolutely love.

 Fine China, Bone China and Porcelain was made to be used and is very strong despite appearing delicate.
 Cheaper modern ceramics are far more likely to chip than older Bone China.
 If you look after the pieces and don’t ever put the gold ones in a dishwasher you can use them daily with no problem.

 I think today it is even more important to use the precious things we love rather than storing them away for a special day.
-Today is special, the time for precious and cherished items in the home is now.

 The same applies to crystal, fine linens and silver, although many people dislike silver today because they don’t like cleaning it.
 If you use Sterling silver around the home, it will shine better with use and is so beautiful mixed amongst everyday items.
 Funny as it seems, cleaning the silver can be therapeutic too and as soon as I get the urge to clean the silver I will share some pics of the process.
 The results are always stunning.